dobrado76/Stable-Diffusion-Unity-Integration/README.md

 # Licence
-This repository is under Lesser General Public License (LGPL) v2.1, that you can find in the `LICENSE` file.
+This repository is under Lesser General Public License (LGPL) v2.1, that you can find in the `LICENSE` file (https://github.com/dobrado76/Stable-Diffusion-Unity-Integration/blob/72560920786b909e829b567567699f332256ea19/LICENSE).

 Mainly, it allows you to:
 - use, modify, and distribute this code base and other copyrighted work.